-My second co-op has been one of the most important events in my pre-veterinary career.
-I had the opportunity to travel to Puerto Rico and intern for the Sato Project, an organization that dedicates their time in helping abused, neglected, and abandoned dogs of Puerto Rico.
+My second co-op was one of the most important experiences in my pre-veterinary career.
+I had the opportunity to travel to Puerto Rico and work with the Sato Project, an organization that dedicates their energies to helping abused, neglected, and abandoned dogs of Puerto Rico.

 The Sato Project and 26 other non-profits, including The Humane Society of The United States, came together in an effort to spay and neuter cats and dogs in underserved communities in Puerto Rico.
-There are four rounds ( I attended the 3rd, and will be going to the last one in May.
-Yay!).
-During this seven day event, 1,136 cats and dogs were spayed and neutered at the Fajardo location.
-In the first, second and third rounds of the Spay-a-thon, 24,904 animals were spayed and neutered across Puerto Rico!
+There were four rounds in 2018-19.
+I attended the 3rd in the winter of 2019 and will be returning to the last one in May.
+(Yay!).
+During this event, 1,136 cats and dogs were spayed and neutered at the Fajardo location.
+All together in the first, second and third rounds of the Spay-a-thon, 24,904 animals were spayed and neutered across Puerto Rico!

 If you’d like to donate or learn more about The Sato Project, visit their website: https://www.thesatoproject.org/